 Although CCTV drain surveys aren’t precisely a drain unblocking technique, they are handy for understanding what is causing the blockage within your drainage system.
 A CCTV drain survey will inspect the current condition of your drains, identify what’s causing the blockage and detect any damages to the pipe.

 If your outside drain has become blocked, it’s essential to call a drain unblocking specialist as soon as possible.
+Finding out how to unblock outside drain and pipelines is a part of the solution; however, at Metro Rod we can help you accomplish clean and clear drains with expert engineers on hand.
 At Metro Rod, our primary goal is to ensure your drains remain clean and clear and return your drainage to fine working order with minimal disruption.

 With over 35 years of experience at unblocking drains, you can rely on us to unblock your drain quickly and efficiently, using the most effective tool or technique for the job.
 If your drain has become blocked, contact your local Metro Rod depot or call us on 0800 66 88 00.